Continuing Education Series

 Yes.
 Recordings will be available for 10-days following the live event.
 Once registered, participants will receive emailed instructions for accessing the live event and recordings.

-Once payment has been received, our team will be in touch with instructions for accessing the live event and recordings.
+Once registration and payment has been received, you will receive an email with instructions for accessing the live virtual event.
 Please check your spam, junk, promotions, or other inboxes for this email.

-If you do not receive this email, or require assistance with payment options, please contact Alison, our Operations Manager, at alison@tendacademy.ca or give us a call at (613) 270-5182
+If you do not receive one or both of these emails, or require assistance with payment options, please contact Alison, our Operations Manager, at alison@tendacademy.ca.

-Registration for each session is limited to 40 participants.
-If the session you would like to attend is full, , our Operations Manager, to be placed on our waiting list.
+Registration is limited to 50 participants.
+If the session you would like to attend is full, please email Grace, our Training Coordinator, at grace@tendacademy.ca to be placed on our waiting list.

 Yes.
 Contact us to learn more.